 This subsection summarizes the types of medical leave.
-An individual on unpaid medical leave may qualify for payment of disability benefits, or for University insurance benefits, or both; for information see the University Benefits website http://www.usc.edu/benefits.usc.edu.
+An individual on unpaid medical leave may qualify for payment of disability benefits, or for University insurance benefits, or both; for information see the University Benefits website (http://benefits.usc.edu).

 3-E (3)(a) Academic and Family Life Balance